 Many discouraging observations can be made about Americans, some of them clearer than truth: French observers have called us les grands enfants.
 The late American historian Louis Hartz rued our “vast and almost charming innocence of mind.”
 Those are two of the nicer assessments.
-Although millions of us behave more encouragingly than that every day, often in distinctively “American” ways that I assess on this website, this is no time to congratulate ourselves or, alternatively, to consign ourselves to history’s dustbin by writing pre-mortems for the 2022 and 2024 elections.
+Although millions of us behave more encouragingly than that every day, often in distinctively “American” ways that I assess on this website, this is no time to congratulate ourselves or, alternatively, to consign ourselves to history’s dustbin by writing pre-mortems for the 2024 election.

 The ascent of Donald Trump and of Trumpism has made many of us doubt and even despair of “American” virtues that we’d taken for granted or had dedicated ourselves to upholding.
 I doubted Americans’ capabilities along those lines soon after Trump’s inauguration in 2017, in “It’s Not Only a Constitutional Crisis, It’s a Civic Implosion,” a little essay for Bill Moyers’ website that you can read later on this website’s section, “A Sleeper Sampler.”
 I had doubted us even more deeply before anyone even imagined that Trump would run for the presidency and that tens of millions of Americans would have become credulous and cankered enough to elect him.
 “Jim Sleeper is the Jonathan Edwards of American civic culture – and that’s a compliment,” tweeted The New Yorker’s Hendrik Hertzberg in 2014 about my Salon essay “We, the People, are Violent and Filled with Rage,” written to assess, in Jeremiadic terms, the civic-cultural damage of the 2008 financial crisis and the run of public massacres, including in Oklahoma City in 1995, Columbine in 1998, and Sandy Hook in 2012.